seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ## Project Goals

-This is my first portfolio project for [Code Institute](https://codeinstitute.net/) and my goal with this project is to display my newly acquired HTML & CSS skills.
-I wanted to design an aesthetically pleasing and responsive website that provides the best possible sites and apps to help any new or existing Guardian who decides to join or is already part of the Destiny game player base.
+This is my second portfolio project for [Code Institute](https://codeinstitute.net/) and my goal with this project is to display my newly acquired Javascript skills.
+I decided to build a Movie based quiz site that will allow repeated playability.
+To do this I setup the quiz to call on an API - [opentdb.com](https://opentdb.com/), to retrieve the questions and answers etc. This was very challenging.

 ## Target Audience

-The target audience for this site is new and existing players of the Destiny Franchise, Destiny can be overwhelming for new players so having all the best Destiny-related apps in one location should provide a huge benefit to the player.
-It should also benefit existing players who may not be aware of these sites and apps.
+The target audience for this site is anyone who enjoys the world of cinema and testing their knowledge via a quiz based game.

 ## User Experience (UX)